milosz-amg/Diamonds_Price_Prediction/README.md

 ## 📊 Overview

 This project is a **machine learning model** designed to predict diamond prices based on their characteristics.
-It utilizes data analysis, feature engineering, and regression models to create an effective price predictor for diamonds using the **Diamonds dataset** (commonly available via Kaggle and Seaborn).
+It utilizes data analysis, feature engineering, and regression models to create an effective price predictor for diamonds using the **Diamonds dataset** (commonly available via Kaggle, HuggingFace and Seaborn).

 The notebook contains a complete pipeline: from data loading and preprocessing to training, evaluation, and visualization of the model's performance.